AcarardaX1/EclipseMilo4Control-Automation/README.md

 The code connects to the machine through TCP ports and having a possibility to inspect.(For an instance UA Expert)

 Eclipse Milo, Jakarta, JPA, Maven dependencies have been used for the project and possible implications may be connecting also by postgreSQL/MySQL and Payara Services

+This branch includes more layer to the "main" (branch) one.

+Thanks to @eclipse-milo and @dmainardi